-SilentNotes does not require an internet connection to run, the notes are stored locally on the device.
-Synchronization with the cloud is done only in encrypted form.
+SilentNotes does not require an internet connection, the notes are stored locally on the device.
+Synchronization with the cloud is done exclusively in encrypted form.
 With synchronization you get an easy and safe backup.

 Whenever an application promises security and confidentiality, users just have to trust the developer team.
-Not only is it challenging to do encryption right, users are more and more used to pay with their personal data, to benefit from new technologies.
-We believe that the best way out of this dilemma is to publish the entire source code, this is why SilentNotes was turned into an open source project hosted at GitHub.
-There you can check for yourself, what the application really does.
+Not only is it challenging to do encryption right, users are more and more accustomed to pay with their personal data, to benefit from new technologies.
+We believe that the best way to build trust is to publish the entire source code, this is why SilentNotes was turned into an open source project hosted at GitHub.
+There you can verify for yourself, what the application really does.

 Storage in the cloud

-- No, we explicitely excluded the notes from the automatic backup and as long as Android respects this setting, they are not synchronized with the Google cloud.
+No, we explicitly excluded the notes from the automatic backup and as long as Android respects this setting, they are not synchronized with the Google cloud.
 On the other side, this means that you are responsible for making backups yourself.

 Before the notes are synchronized anywhere, they become encrypted.
 A strong key is generated on your device, it can be viewed by opening the menu Show transfer code, so you don't have to remember another password.
 This transfer code is kept private and never leaves the device, this means not even the administrator of the online-storage can read the notes.

 To synchronize other devices with the same online-storage, the app on the new device will ask for the transfer code, and you will have to enter it manually.
 From now on, the device will remember the transfer code and can use it to decrypt the notes.